bluesky66-dev/Pabau2/README.md

 Now add `import { } from '@pabau/ui'` at top of the new page file and fill in the {} with components you need.

+### Bridge

+To view the GraphQA endpoint which will expose the legacy database run `yarn nx serve bridge-api`

 ## Backend

 The backend is a REST MVC framework.
 We are using NestJS and converting it into Serverless Vercel Functions at compile-time.